kubesphere-retired/ks-website/content/install/en/multi-node.md

 ##  Multi-Node Mode

-`Multi-Node` mode means multiple nodes deployment, for example, single or multiple `master(s)`, multiple `nodes`, single or multiple  `etcd` node(s). it's recommended to prepare at least `2` nodes and deploy to normal environment.
+`Multi-Node` mode means multiple nodes deployment, for example, single or multiple `master(s)`, multiple `nodes`, single or multiple  `etcd` node(s).
+It's recommended to prepare at least `2` nodes and deploy to normal environment.
 Typically, select any one host in the cluster being served as a role of "`taskbox`" to execute installation task for other hosts before multi-node deployment,  "`SSH Communication`" is required to be established between "taskbox" and other hosts.

 ### Step 1: Provision Linux Host